*PSA: Spawning season for the local Brown Trout should be done, but we as anglers and good stewards of the resource will need to watch where

 For flow information on other tailwater fisheries in the state, and surrounding states, we use the USBR website.
 You can find that info Here.

-Midges are still hacthing on the local tailwaters, and will be the major hatch driving our dry fly-fishing opportunities for the rest of the year and Winter season.
-Fishing lakes, ponds, and reservoirs from shore or by boat is still an option at lower elevations, and will continue to be an option as long as it doesn't get too cold.
-If you're unsure of how to fish the local lakes, ponds, and reservoirs, I wrote a blog post talking about fishing the remaining hatches AND fishing stillwaters for the remainder of the year.
+Midges are and will be the primary hatch on the local tailwaters for the next three months, and will be the major hatch driving our dry fly-fishing opportunities for the rest of the Winter season.
+Fishing lakes, ponds, and reservoirs from shore or by boat is still an option at lower elevations, and still continues to be an option until temperatures get cold enough to ice over our local stillwaters.
+If you're unsure of how to fish the local lakes, ponds, and reservoirs, I wrote a blog post talking about fishing the remaining hatches AND fishing stillwaters.
 You can find all sorts of helpful tips and fly suggestions by following the link to the blog post below.
-If the Fall hatches are a little lackluster, fishing streamers during periods of low-light or storms, or swinging soft hackles pre-hatch and post-hatch through the deep holes and pools on the local tailwater fisheries can move fish when nothing else seems to work.
+If the Winter hatches are a little lackluster, fishing streamers during periods of low-light or storms, or swinging soft hackles pre-hatch and post-hatch through the deep holes and pools on the local tailwater fisheries can move fish when nothing else seems to work.

 Middle Provo:

-As of today (December 1st), the Middle Provo is flowing at 152 CFS out of Jordanelle.
+As of today (January 3rd), the Middle Provo is flowing at 149 CFS out of Jordanelle.
 This is the Winter flow for the Middle Provo, which means fish will start to pod up in deeper water to shelter in until the Spring, so focusing on the deeper runs, pools, and pocket water is where I'd be fishing.
-I'd recommend you look out for Midges (#20-#26), and left over Blue Wing Olive mayflies (#20-#24) in the late morning through the afternoon.
-The river remains busy on these warmer than normal days, but getting up to the river a little earlier than the hatch, sticking around until the evening, and/or taking a walk can help you find some solitude.
-Swinging soft hackles prior to and after the hatch be worth trying if nothing else is going on.
+I'd recommend you look out for Midges (#20-#26) hacthing during the most comforable parts of the day, and anything from nymphing with small midge larva/pupa to a variety of small attractor nymphs, to fishing sparse streamers low and slow through the deeper holes can potentially work.
+With the lack of snow, the river remains busy on these warmer than normal days, so getting up to the water a little earlier than the hatch, sticking around until the evening, and/or taking a walk can help you find some solitude.
+Swinging soft hackles prior to and after the hatch is always worth trying if nothing else is going on.

 Lower Provo:

-The Lower's flow is currently flowing at 147 CFS out of Deer Creek.
-With these current conditions, the fish will begin to seek out deeper channels and holes to winter over in, and other super fishy structure such as drop-offs, pools, around and behind rocks, and foam / bubble lines are always good places to fish.
-Be on the lookout for fish up and eating Midge adults, pupa, and larva (#20-#26), left over Blue Wing Olive mayfly dries and nymphs (#20-#24), sow bugs, and attractor nymphs.
+The Lower's flow is currently flowing at 114 CFS out of Deer Creek.
+With these current conditions, the fish will seek out deeper channels and holes to winter over in, and other super fishy structure such as drop-offs, pools, around and behind rocks, and foam / bubble lines are always good places to fish.
+Be on the lookout for fish up and eating Midge adults, pupa, and larva (#20-#26), sow bugs and small attractor nymphs (#16-#20).
 If you don't want to look at a bobber, swinging soft hackles or fishing streamers can move fish too.

 If you're headed over there, make sure to stop in and see the crew at WRF Guides (435-790-6465) for all of your shuttles, last minute flies and tackle, and most up to date reports!